theforbiddenpool/cheat-sheets/backend/restapis.md

 - Input parameter validation.

 # Keywords
-__Aplication state__ → server-side data which the servers store to identify incoming client requests, their previous interaction details, and current context information. **REST statelessness means being free on application state.**
+__Application state__ → server-side data which the servers store to identify incoming client requests, their previous interaction details, and current context information. **REST statelessness means being free on application state.**

 __Resource state__ → the current sate of a resource on a server at any point of time.
 Is what we get as a response from the server.
 We can refer to it as resource representation.